This comprehensive guide covers everything you need to know about wisdom teeth removal.

 - Inability to fully open the mouth.

 A common condition of partially erupted molars is ‘pericoronitis’.
 Pericoronitis is a small infection underneath the gum flap of the partially erupted tooth.
-In this case the gums become swollen, can bleed, and may even have pus coming from them.
-This is caused by bacteria and food collecting under the gum.
-Cleaning the area as well as the use of a special mouthwash or antibiotics can sort this.
+In this case, the gums become swollen, can bleed, and may even have pus coming from them.
+This is caused by bacteria and food, collecting under the gum.

 Decay, gum disease and infection are known to affect wisdom teeth that have only partially erupted.
 This is because their location makes them difficult to reach for proper cleaning and the gum tissue does not form in the way it should around the neck crown and neck of the tooth.